CSCfi/csc-user-guide/docs/computing/containers/tykky.md

 ### Using Jupyter with a Tykky installation

-To use a Tykky installation with Jupyter, include correct conda package in your Conda environment file: `jupyter` for Jupyter Notebooks or `jupyterlab` for Jupyter Lab.
+To use a Tykky installation with [Jupyter](https://jupyter.org/), include correct conda package in your Conda environment file: `jupyterlab` for [JupyterLab](https://jupyterlab.readthedocs.io/en/latest/) or `notebook` for [Jupyter Notebooks](https://jupyter-notebook.readthedocs.io/en/latest/) from `conda-forge` channel.
 Also additional JupyterLab extensions can be installed, for example [jupyterlab-git](https://github.com/jupyterlab/jupyterlab-git) or [dask-labextension](https://github.com/dask/dask-labextension).

-The best way to use Jupyter in Puhti is with [Puhti webinterface](../webinterface/index.md).
+The best way to use Jupyter in Puhti or Mahti is with [the webinterface](../webinterface/index.md).
 See [Jupyter application page](../webinterface/jupyter.md#tykky-installations) for details how to use your own Tykky installation with Puhti web interface Jupyter.

 ### Pip with Conda